jverne/jverne.github.io/_posts/2016-11-07-windows-os-x-10-ubuntu-edition.md

 <a name="more"></a>

 OS X works fine as a development workstation, of course.
 The reasons I switched to OS X early on was because both Linux and Windows were such a hot mess for something that, really, ought to be pretty easy.
-But I've made a career out of not really caring that much about whic platform I code on.
+But I've made a career out of not really caring that much about which platform I code on.
 I've been a paid cross-platform developer for many years now so I really don't have a dog in this fight.
 I do like my POSIX shell tweaked  just right, but I also like pointy clicky GUIs for browsing and IDEs and what-not.
 Think of it as "laziness as a virtue".

 This hybrid approach fit nicely with OS X, and I've banged out a lot of releases using a Mac.